PhotonicsTUL/PLaSK/doc/XPL_geometry.rst

    :attr axes: Specification of the axes.
 Most popular values are ``xy``, ``yz``, ``rz`` (letters are names of the horizontal and vertical axis, respectively).
    :attr bottom: Specification of the bottom border. (any material name, ``mirror``, ``periodic``, or ``extend``)
    :attr left: Specification of the left border. (any material name, ``mirror``, ``periodic``, or ``extend``)
-   :attr name: Geometry name for further reference. (unique identifier string)
+   :attr name: Geometry name for further reference.
+In :xml:tag:`script` section, the geometry is available by ``GEO`` table, which is indexed by names of geometry objects. (unique identifier string)
    :attr right: Specification of the right border. (any material name, ``mirror``, ``periodic``, or ``extend``)
    :attr top: Specification of the top border. (any material name, ``mirror``, ``periodic``, or ``extend``)